javiersantos/MaterialStyledDialogs/README.md

 ```

 ### Adding icon and dialog animations
-An animation to the icon will be displayed when opened the dialog.
+An animation to the icon will be displayed when the dialog is opened. `true` by default.

 ```Java
 new MaterialStyledDialog(this)